Oktopost/Squid/Docs/Source/References/Config.rst

 		]);

 | Each set of configuration values is attached to it's connector, and can not be altered later on.
-| Here we will create 2 different connectors, each with it's own config.
+| Here we will create 2 different connectors, each with its own config.

 .. code-block:: php
 	:linenos: